About H.E. Bates

 Edmund Kirby by John Ward

-1919: Starts writing poetry, falls in love with a girl called Con, writes even more poetry and is caught kissing her so often in the 1st Class Waiting Room of Kettering Station that he will suggest later that a plaque be put there saying 'H.E.
+1919: Starts writing poetry, falls in love with a girl called Con, writes even more poetry and is caught kissing her in the 1st Class Waiting Room of Kettering Station so often that he wrote later a plaque could be put up saying 'H.E.
 Bates Loved Here'.
-In 2017 just such a plaque was hung on the wall outside the 1st Class Waiting Room on platform 3.
+In 2017 Kettering Civic Society arranged for just such a plaque to be placed on the wall outside the waiting room, on platform 3.

 Blue Plaque H.E.
 Bates Loved Here

-1921: The romance with Con is over.
-He passes the Oxford and Cambridge Certificate, but not with a scholarship, and has to leave school.
+1921: Passes the Oxford and Cambridge Entrance Exam, but not with a scholarship, and has to leave school.
 He is 16.

 1922: Works as a reporter on a local paper but hates it and after 8 weeks, sensing he’s about to be sacked, resigns!